rafmod/nameutils/README.md

 # Requirements

 *nameutils* is a *python* module that should work on systems with any version of *python3*.
-It doesn't depend on any non-standard modules.
+It depends on the non-standard *regex* module.

 --------------------------------------------------------------------------------